runekaagaard/snowscript/README.rst

 Arrays are defined using square brackets "[]".
 Items are separated by ",".
 A trailing "," is allowed.

-Arrays can contain key/value pairs seperated with ":".
-The keys can be omitted and running integers will be assigned.
+Arrays can contain key/value pairs separated with ":".
+Keys can be omitted and running integers will be assigned.

 snowscript::